romverner/deep_mine_game_lua/README.md

 Original Godot version can be found [here](https://github.com/romverner/deep_mine_game).

 To run, use `love deep_mine_game_lua` or drag the repository folder over the love application on your machine.

+## Controls
+Use WASD to move around, SPACE to jump, and shift to "mine" blocks.